Anto44/HEAD-md-soft-robots/Presentation_2/2024-12-04-Presentation.md

 - Soft Robots
 - Master Media Design + O2R

-## Project title
+## Troy
 Think a simple, straightforward title, can also be poetic or playful but keep it short.

 ## Research Question / area of research
 What is the relationship we have with our daily-object we use everyday?
 In which way do they define our behaviour ?
-How can they leave traces about our passage by recording our passage ?
+How can they leave traces about our passage ?

 ## Pitch
 A tray recording your presence in a domestic context.
 Depending of its placement, the interaction will lead to a souvenir or trace of your passage translated by a cyanotype print.